Who is the Baltimore Video Collective?

 Where is Beyond Video located, and when are you open?

 2545 N. Howard St. in the Remington neighborhood of Baltimore, Maryland.
 Look for the giant swirl mural on the rowhouse next to The Ottobar; you can’t miss us!
-Our current public hours are Saturday and Sunday, 3-9pm.
+Our current public hours are every Friday, Saturday, and Sunday, 3-9pm.

 Is Beyond Video a video store?